In what order should The Gatekeeper's Saga be read? Will there be more books in this series? What about your other books?

 The Gatekeeper's Saga actually began as a trilogy.
 When readers asked for more, I extended it to a six-book saga that should be read in this order: The Gatekeeper's Sons, The Gatekeeper's Challenge, The Gatekeeper's Daughter, The Gatekeeper's House, the Gatekeeper's Secret, and The Gatekeeper's Promise.

-Then readers asked for a prequel, so I wrote The Gatekeeper’s Bride (releases April 11, 2016).
+Then readers asked for a prequel, so I wrote The Gatekeeper's Bride.
 This book can be read before or after the six-book series, but might be more enjoyable after you read the saga.

 Lately, readers are also asking for more of The Vampires of Athens Series.
-Although I have no plans at this time to continue Gertie’s adventures, the possibility is not completely out of the question.
+I plan to continue Gertie's adventures in three more novels, planned to release in 2020.

 Readers have also been asking for more from the characters in The Mystery House.
 I have decided to write more adventures for those three empty-nesters and best friends.
-Each house they flip will reveal a new and intriguing ghost story based on something historical or mythological.
-I can’t wait!
+Each house they flip will reveal a new and intriguing ghost story based on something historical.
+I can't wait!

 Are your books available in paperback as well as ebook?
 Where can I find them?